apollographql/apollo-server/docs/source/features/resolvers.md

 description: How to fetch data, select from the results, and join types together
 ---

-## Prerequisites

-* Understanding of the essential [schema concepts](../essentials/schema.html)

-## Resolvers

-Resolvers provide the instructions for turning a GraphQL operation into data.
-Resolvers are organized into a one to one mapping to the fields in a GraphQL schema.
-This section describes resolvers' organization, every field's default resolver, and their signature.
+Resolvers tell GraphQL execution how to fill in data for each field in your query.
+Resolvers are organized into a one to one mapping to the fields in your GraphQL schema.
+This section describes how resolvers are written and organized, the default resolver that applies to every field, and the arguments available to resolvers.

 ### Resolver map